MagicMotion/Quantweet-Analytics/README.md

 ### Dataset Acquisition
-This dataset can be secured from [link](https://www.kaggle.com/kaza
+This dataset can be secured from [link](https://www.kaggle.com/kazanova/sentiment140).

+## Illuminate the Quantum Pipeline
+### Understanding the Quantum Circuit
+A quantum circuit